1. What is the ACL?

 6. What type of grafts are there?

 We offer several graft options.
-Autograft is your own tissue such as your a portion of your patella tendon or hamstring tendons.
-Allograft is tissue donated from a cadaver.
+An autograft is your own tissue, such as your a portion of your patella tendon or hamstring tendons.
+An allograft is tissue donated from a cadaver.